transparency-dev/tessera/storage/posix/README.md

-# POSIX Design
+# Tessera on POSIX Filesystems

-This document describes how the storage implementation for running Tessera on a POSIX-compliant filesystem is intended to work.
+This document describes the storage implementation for running Tessera on a POSIX-compliant filesystem.

 ## Overview